A LOW CARBON ECONOMY IS THE ONLY FUTURE

 Accelerating the transition to regenerative agriculture

 The continued expansion of regenerative agriculture across AAA farms will provide many benefits.
 Firstly, nature-based practices that replace the use of fertilisers, without compromising on quality, will play a central role.
 Our goal is to source 95% Regenerative Coffee by 2030.
 Carbon removals, scaling agroforestry and innovating with long-term carbon capture solutions in the AAA supply chain, will make an important contribution as well.
 We aim to plant an additional four million trees every year.
 In addition to tree planting, regenerative practices, including crop diversification and reduced tillage, can enable soil to store an even greater amount of CO2 from the atmosphere.
-By accelerating regenerative agricultural practices and carbon removals in the AAA supply chain, we plan to reach our net-zero target in green coffee by 2030.
+By accelerating regenerative agricultural practices and carbon removals in the AAA supply chain, our next milestone is to reduce by -75% GHG emission in Green Coffee by 20302.

 2.